luxxi/open-data-velenje/README.md

 Run `rake db:seed` to add all Organicity data types into database.
 This will also add some test organizations, so you can start experimenting with the app right away.

 You can always edit the `seeds.rb` file to add your own test organizations or change the data types.
-You can find all current Organicity data type [here](https://github.com/OrganicityEu/OrganicityEntities/tree/master/src/main/java/eu/organicity/entities/namespace)
+You can find all current Organicity data types [here](https://github.com/OrganicityEu/OrganicityEntities/tree/master/src/main/java/eu/organicity/entities/namespace).

 Architecture
 -----